oerkel47/OctoPrint-MQTT-for-PSUcontrol/README.md

 Adds support for [Home Assistant](https://www.home-assistant.io) discovery for automatically integrating into HA.

-**This plugin does NOT** add support for external MQTT smart plugs For this you can check out a different plugin: https://github.com/oerkel47/OctoPrint-PSUControl-MQTT
+**This plugin does NOT** add support for external MQTT smart plugs.
+For this you can check out a [different plugin](https://github.com/oerkel47/OctoPrint-PSUControl-MQTT)

+## Features:
+ adds MQTT control to your existing PSU Control switch
+ - manual MQTT configuration or
+ - HA auto discovery

+ HA auto discovery options:
+ - create a device
+ - create only an entity
+ - add to existing device

 ## What you need
- - MQTT plugin for OctoPrint: **Be sure to use the newest version >= 0.8.10**
+ - MQTT plugin for OctoPrint: version >= 0.8.10
  - PSU Control plugin for OctoPrint
  - an MQTT broker of course
  - optional: HomeAssistant

 ## Additional information
 - Should also work if PSU Control subplugins are installed.
 If additional MQTT is redundant or wanted in this case is up to you.
 - If you run into issues, set plugin to debug and check logs.
-There should be some good information for troubleshooting.
+There should be useful information for troubleshooting.

 ## Screenshot of Octoprint settings
 ![grafik](screenshot_settings.PNG)